-- Agreement of Appointment: Penn State Health Milton S. Hershey Medical Center provides each resident with a written Resident Agreement outlining the terms and conditions of appointment.
+- Agreement of Appointment: Penn State Hershey Medical Center provides each resident with a written Resident Agreement outlining the terms and conditions of appointment.
 The Graduate Medical Education Committee monitors the implementation of these terms and conditions by the program directors.
 Penn State Health Milton S. Hershey Medical Center and the program directors ensure that residents adhere to established practices, policies, and procedures in all institutions to which residents are assigned.
-The Resident Agreement includes or provides a reference to the following:
+The Resident Agreement includes or provides a reference to the following IV.C.2:

 - Residents’ responsibilities;

 - Conditions for reappointment;

 - Professional liability insurance;